zopefoundation/zope.app.apidoc/src/zope/app/apidoc/utilities.rst

 Next we test whether the signature is correctly determined for class methods.
-Note that the ``self`` argument is removed from the signature, since it is not essential for documentation; this happens by default on Python 2 for unbound methods, but since Python 3 doesn't have such a concept we have to explicitly ask for that behaviour:
+Note that the ``self`` argument is removed from the signature, since it is not essential for documentation:

 We start out with a simple positional argument: